Skip to content

 Encrypted tokens, read-only scopes

 Integration OAuth tokens are stored AES-encrypted, and every integration requests read-only scopes.
-Rewrait can quote your refund policy; it cannot edit, move, or delete anything in Notion, Confluence, or Google Docs.
+Rewrait can read approved content from Notion, Confluence, or Google Docs, but it cannot edit, move, or delete anything in those services.

 Owner-approved sources

-Connecting an integration does not expose your wiki.
-The workspace owner whitelists the specific Notion, Confluence, and Google Docs sources that shortcuts may read - nothing outside that list is ever fetched.
+Connecting an integration does not give shortcuts access to every source.
+The workspace owner whitelists the specific Notion, Confluence, and Google Docs sources that shortcuts may read.
+Nothing outside that list is ever fetched.

 Capped, cached context

 Each approved source is fetched read-only, cached, and capped at 12,000 characters.
-Shortcuts get the paragraphs they need to stay on-policy - not a bulk export of your knowledge base.
+Rewrait does not bulk-export your knowledge base.

 Data subprocessors

 AI providers receive text only at the moment a rewrite or dictation runs; payment and email providers never see your content at all.
-This list is verified against our production stack - if a vendor is not here, we do not use it.
+These are the subprocessors used by Rewrait's production stack.

 Subprocessor Purpose